Seeed-Studio/Seeed_Arduino_CAN/README.md

 As for PC counterpart software I personally used and can recommend two tools:

-1) CANHacker tool v.2.00.01 (by fuchs) to sniff and visualize data on the bus.
+1) [Windows] CANHacker tool v.2.00.01 (by fuchs) to sniff and visualize data on the bus.
 You can download CANHacker tool from this forum page: http://www.canhack.net/viewforum.php?f=25&sid=ac01d465f19e088cb160cab630561607

-2) CAN-COOL (by MHS Elektronik), open source, but unfortunaly available only in German.
+2) [Windows] CAN-COOL (by MHS Elektronik), open source, but unfortunaly available only in German.
 Download link: http://www.mhs-elektronik.de/index.php?module=content&action=show&page=can_cool  (Make sure you select RS232 and SL-CAN protocol and then click hardware bus reset icon on a toolbar)

+3) [Linux] Please dig into direction of SLCAN/SocketCAN, but start from https://github.com/linux-can/can-utils

 This monitor uses CAN BUS library forked from https://github.com/Seeed-Studio/CAN_BUS_Shield.